biojava/biojava-tutorial/structure/seqres.md

 Groups that are part of the Seqres sequence as well as of the Atom records are mapped onto each other.
 This means you can iterate over all Seqres groups in a chain and check, if they have observed atoms.

-## Mapping from Uniprot to Atom records
+## Mapping from Uniprot to Atom Records

 The mapping between PDB and UniProt changes over time, due to the dynamic nature of biological data.
 The [PDBe](http://www.pdbe.org) has a project that provides up-to-date mappings between the two databases, the [SIFTs](http://www.ebi.ac.uk/pdbe/docs/sifts/) project.